Analyses / Methodology

 How our analysis works

-Every Sigma Terminal analysis is generated from live market data through a fixed, structured framework — not freeform opinion.
+Every Sigma Terminal analysis is generated from latest available provider data through a fixed, structured framework — not freeform opinion.
 Here's exactly how, and what it can and can't tell you.

 The data behind every analysis

-We start from real market data, not the model's memory.
+We start from provider market data, not the model's memory.
 For each ticker we pull:

-- Live quotes — current price, day range, 52-week range, volume.
+- Latest available quotes — current provider price, day range, 52-week range, volume.

 - Fundamentals — income statement, balance sheet, and cash-flow figures; margins, growth, returns on capital, leverage, and valuation multiples.